How to use Android TV for Digital Signage

 4. Set the TelemetryTV app as the launcher

 - After installing our app, hit the home button.
-It should ask to set as home app "just this once" or "always."
+It should ask to set as the home app "just this once" or "always."
 Select Always.

 - If the above does not occur, you can apply this setting under Settings > Apps